Chris Rock ‘had no idea’ Jada Pinkett Smith had alopecia before the Oscars

-Chris Rock ‘had no idea’ Jada Pinkett Smith had alopecia before Oscars
+Chris Rock ‘had no idea’ Jada Pinkett Smith had alopecia before making Oscars joke

-Hollywood’s been left reeling after Smith hit comedian on stage at the ceremony
+Hollywood’s been left reeling after Will Smith hit comedian on stage at the ceremony

 Chris Rock is yet to publicly comment on the Will Smith incident at the Oscars, but reports are rolling in surrounding his response backstage.